Simeur99/Flask_Healthcare_Application/README.md

 - Reading and loading data from cloud storage to csv_files.
 - Data visualization using Seaborn and Matplotlib.
-- Flask App hosted on AWS EC2, publicly accessible via this link: http://35.179.152.112:5000/ N.B.: The data present in the database was generated using Faker for illustration.
+- Flask App hosted on AWS EC2, publicly accessible via this link: http://35.179.152.112:5000/ N.B.: The data present in the current user_data.csv was generated using Faker for illustration.
 It is not real data.

 ## Technologies Used
 - **Flask** (Python web framework)